tgb20/tgb20.github.io/ftcscout/index.md

 At the end of its life it had 4.4 Stars and according to the Google Play Console it is still installed on 2 active devices.
 It won our team two awards at competions for the connections it built between teams.

+You can download the APK file for the app [here](https://orange.haus/ftcscout/scout.apk), but the database that runs it is long dead.

 The original description was: